 Documentary photographers have a particular kind of mission.
-As storytellers that start and end with the truth, they’ve made it their life’s work to pick apart the things that confound us – conflict and inequality, politics and love; the actions of men who think they hold all the cards, and the inaction of those who don’t know their own power.
+As storytellers that start and end with the truth, they’ve made it their life’s work to pick apart the things that confound us – conflict and inequality, politics and love – and find some meaning between the cracks.

-Huck 52 – The Documentary Photography Special III celebrates collaboration in many forms.
-These are photo stories that help us connect.
+Huck 52 – The Documentary Photography Special III celebrates collaboration in its many varied forms.
 These are the stories that speak to us.
 Stories that hold our collective truth.

 Better Together by Olivier Laurent: Photographers have found ways to collaborate with other people since the origins of the documentary form.
 Meet the ones coming together with storytellers of all kinds to find a new perspective.